nextgenusfs/amptk/README.md

 ####OTU Clustering:####

+The next step is to run `ufits cluster`, which expects de-multiplexed FASTQ data as a single file with `;barcodelabel=Sample_name` in the FASTQ header.
 Now the data from either platform (Ion, 454, or Illumina) can be clustered by running the following:

 ```
 ufits cluster -i ufits.demux.fq -o ion_output
 ```

-This quality filter the data based on expected errors, then remove duplicated sequences, sort the output by frequency, and finally `usearch -cluster_otus`.
+This script wil quality filter the data based on expected errors, then remove duplicated sequences (dereplication), sort the output by abundance, and finally cluster using `usearch -cluster_otus` command.
 You can also optionally run UCHIME Reference filtering by adding the `--uchime_ref ITS` option or change the default clustering radius (97%) by passing the `--pct_otu` option.
 Type `-h` for all the available options.

 ####OTU Table Filtering####